 In July 2015, a putative class action lawsuit was filed against us and two other GDSs, in the United States District Court for the Southern District of New York.
 The plaintiffs, who are asserting claims on behalf of a putative class of consumers in various states, are generally alleging that the GDSs conspired to negotiate for full content from the airlines, resulting in higher ticket prices for consumers, in violation of various federal and state laws.
 The plaintiffs sought an unspecified amount of damages in connection with their state law claims, and they requested injunctive relief in connection with their federal claim.
 In July 2016, the court granted, in part, our motion to dismiss the lawsuit, finding that plaintiffs' state law claims are preempted by federal law, thereby precluding their claims for damages.
 The court declined to dismiss plaintiffs' claim seeking an injunction under federal antitrust law.
-The plaintiffs may appeal the court's dismissal of their state law claims upon a final judgment.
-We believe that the claims associated with this case are neither probable nor estimable and therefore have not accrued any losses as of March 31, 2017.
+The plaintiffs may appeal the court dismissal of their state law claims upon a final judgment.
+In August 2018, the plaintiffs sought leave from the court to withdraw their motion for class certification.
+In October 2018, the court denied the plaintiffs' motion for class certification with prejudice.
+The case is now proceeding on an individual basis only.
+We believe that the losses associated with this case are neither probable nor estimable and therefore have not accrued any losses as of March 31, 2019.
 We may incur significant fees, costs and expenses for as long as this litigation is ongoing.
 We intend to vigorously defend against the remaining claims.